 The ethnographic museum of Ijevan was reopened in 1999 while the art gallery was renovated in 2003.
 The town is also served by a house of culture, a school of music, a school of arts, and an art gallery.
 Ijevan is a major center for traditional Armenian handmade rugs and carpets.

-Makaravank Monastery complex
+Makaravank monastic complex

 Makaravank Monastery complex dates back to the 10th-13th century.
 It has four churches (the main one was built in 1205).
 There is a rotund church (1198), a chapel (12th-13th century), a gavit that was built before 1207, a communion bread bakery (13th century), the service premises from (11th-13th century), the main entrance (11th-12th century), as well as the remnants of a fence and a spring well (12th-13th century).
 The churches are mainly built of Armenian pinkish stone called Tufa.
-From inside, the walls are decorated with different ornaments.
+From the inside, the walls are decorated with different ornaments.
 Many people make their way to this monastery complex for baptism and weddings.
-From the yard of the complex, that is on the top of the hill, opens a mind-blowing view.
+From the yard of the complex, which is on the top of the hill, opens a mind-blowing view.